sahil-gusain/learningReact/README.md

 trim in javascript is used to remove whitespace from both end of the string

+An interface in javascript is a way of defining and enforcing a set of rules of an object or a class.Interface are not in built feature of javascript.
+URLSearchParams is a interface in jacascript that provide utlity methods to work with the query string of a URL

 # Redux
 redux is a state management library for javascript applications.It provides predictable state container that helps in managing the state of applications